 Thank you to everyone for your support on my blog coming from Pinterest, I know that is where a ton of you have found me.
-Make sure to visit the rest of my pages for meal prep ideas, diet tips, workouts and more.
+My name is Adrienne and I created my blog to share my fitness and health tips after working for many years in the supplement and fitness industry.
+Make sure to visit the rest of my pages for meal prep ideas, diet tips, workouts and more. (and my YouTube channel for some videos)

 You can watch my videos on my YouTube channel